 The dengue vaccine is now available in some countries of the world.
-But the World Health Organization believes that in areas where dengue is common, the dengue fever vaccine by itself is not an effective method of prevention.
+But the World Health Organization believes that in areas where dengue is common, the vaccine by itself is not an effective method of prevention.

 - Stay in well-closed housing – Mosquitoes that transmit dengue virus are most active from dawn to dusk, but they can also bite at night.
 (Read more – Symptoms of dengue in children)